microsoftgraph/msgraph-training-aspnetmvcapp/tutorial/add-ms-graph.md

 Consider what this code is doing.

-- The `GetAuthenticatedClient` function initializes a `GraphServiceClient` with an authentication provider that calls `AcquireTokenSilentAsync`.
+- The `GetAuthenticatedClient` function initializes a `GraphServiceClient` with an authentication provider that calls `AcquireTokenSilent`.
 - In the `GetEventsAsync` function:
   - The URL that will be called is `/v1.0/me/events`.
   - The `Select` function limits the fields returned for each events to just those the view will actually use.